 Having surrounded the group, the korgas were cautiously waiting for a chance to attack.
 Upon seeing the sudden movements, the korgas at the front leaped into action.

-Except now, the child’s eyes were glowing dimly, and his previously black hair flashed silver in the light of the afternoon sun.
+Only now, the child’s eyes were glowing dimly, and his previously black hair was flashing silver in the light of the afternoon sun.